fgx/fgx.github.io/sandbox/readme.md

 The [home page]( http://fgx.github.io/sandbox/ ) menu on the left provides links to all directories in this sandbox directory that have 'read me' files.

 The important script is the 'flightpath' script.
+This script may take a while to load.
+If the terrain appears white, you should reload the page.